 4. Keratin Treatment For Afro hair

-Keratin treatment is one of the best solutions to ensure the damage-free treatment to natural afro hair.
+Keratin treatment is one of the best solutions to ensure the damage-free treatment of natural afro hair.
 This is a raging solution today as the demand for straight hair has been on the rise.
 Keratin treatment, which is also known as a Brazilian keratin treatment, lets you add the keratin protein to your hair such that you can make your afro locks turn straight and shiny magically.

 Even though this solution does not aim to provide you straight hair the way it is supposed to look, it gives natural-looking straight afro hair that will surely last you three months if you take care of your locks.
 Keratin treatment works to fill in the missing spots of keratin in the hair strands with the protein externally, therefore conditioning the hair with artificial elements.